MPravallika6/Assignment2_Maddelavedu/README.md

 2. Book A Ticket To Vizag
       1. Go To Araku
 1. Come Back To Airport
-2. After That Come To Maryville
+2. After That Come Back To Maryville